masa-su/pixyz/README.md

 ```

 #### 2.3.
 Use Distribution API only
 Distribution API itself can perform sampling.
-The type of its argument and return value is in dictionary format.
+The type of arguments and return values in the `sample` method is dictionary format.
 ```python
 # p: p(x|z)
 # prior: p(z)